rstojnic/lazydata/README.md

 # download everything stored in this git commit
 $ lazydata pull 653ca451

-# download everything in HEAD
+# download everything in the current directory
 $ lazydata pull .

+# download the latest version of all files previous downloaded
+$ lazydata pull
 ```

 Because `lazydata.yml` is tracked by git you can safely make and switch git branches.